 A great core brand belief attracts customers into your business because they believe in what the brand projects.
-In many B2C examples it can answer their social or self esteem needs.
+In many B2C examples, it can answer their social or self-esteem needs.
 In B2B it can make them feel confident and savvy.
-Ultimately it should strongly resonate and creates an emotional reaction.
+Ultimately it should strongly resonate and create an emotional reaction.

 Here are 8 interesting questions and examples that can help you uncover and define your brand belief:

 1. How does your brand make people feel?